Is a Business Coach Worth It for a Family-Run Business?

 Meanwhile the business is paying for it.

 Clients aren't getting called back because nobody agreed on whose job that was.
-Employees stop bringing problems because nothing ever changes when they do.
+Non-family employees stop bringing problems because nothing ever changes when they do.
 Revenue sits on the table because the decision to go after it requires a conversation nobody wants to have.
 The business isn't failing.
-It's just running at a permanent fraction of what it could be — because the family system is running it instead of you.
+It's just running at a permanent fraction of what it could be — because the family runs it instead of you.

 You've had the conversation in your head a hundred times.